-Associate Professor Anthony Watt is the Director, Learning & Teaching in the College of Arts & Education at Victoria University.
+Professor Anthony Watt is the Associate Dean of Research and Research Training in the College of Arts, Business, Law, Education and IT at Victoria University.

 His research work is in the areas of the design and development of assessment instruments in sport psychology, student engagement in physical education, and childhood physical activity.

 His teaching focuses on the key practices associated with the teaching of physical education at the primary and secondary school levels.

 He has supervised six doctoral theses to completion and has published two books, two book chapters and 25 journal articles in the area of physical education, motor control, and sport psychology.

 Anthony has strong international links with researchers in Estonia, Finland and Poland.

 At a personal level, he maintains a keen interest in sport, music and travel.